Kicks

 For instance: I found 24 morally offensive in certain ways, and yet it never occurred to me not to watch it.
 24 was a well-directed action show with a number of showy performances from important actors.
 I didn’t want to miss out on any of that.
 More importantly, engaging with its dismaying politics made for an interesting intellectual exercise.
 I thought about it, probably more than it deserved; argued about it; wrote about it; had fun with it.
 My only criteria for skipping a television series are if it’s dull or stupid. (“Stupid” as in insulting to the intelligence; e.g., reality shows that clumsily stage events and ask the audience to accept them as spontaneous.)

 I bring this up not to tweak these specific folks from the Home Theater Forum (although, yes, I would like to give a couple of them a good shake), but because it’s relevant to my work in a specific way.
 I sense that a lot of early television enthusiasts are essentially nostalgists.
 They like old television because it’s old.
 It evokes ambered childhood memories (if you’re a baby boomer) or it constructs a world that existed before one’s own birth (if you’re my age).
 (These are two separate cravings, which I don’t have room to parse at the moment, but look at in terms of Rod Serling characters: you have your Martin Sloan, who longs to escape into his own past, and you have your Gart Williams, who yearns for an idealized nineteenth century.)
 Nostalgia even has its own convention now – not just science fiction or vinyl or movie posters or radio, but everything musty and old, I guess.
-They’ve actually built Willoughby. this year it’s in Hunt Valley, Maryland.
+They’ve actually built Willoughby.
+This year it’s in Hunt Valley, Maryland.

 Well, have at it.
 A stop at Willoughby is a chill down my spine, because my mission here isn’t to wallow in the past.
 It’s to excavate interesting stuff from a variety of time periods, including the present day, and to write about it in a way that’s modern and relevant.
 I was tempted to call this post “Fuck Nostalgia,” but I think I’m saving that title for something more substantial.

 To a certain extent – and correct me if I have this wrong – I suspect that a strong personal or cultural identification with the good old days may may overlap with a reactionary political stance. (“Reactionary” can have a neutral meaning – someone whose values are old-fashioned – and a pejorative one – a hatemongering lunatic.
 I’m not sure which applies here.)
 I think it’s obvious by now that I have no truck with that stance.
 But I’m not sure what to do with my conservative constituency (assuming I still have one), or even the apolitical nostalgists who get bent out of shape when I describe Donna Reed as an emasculating wraith.
 Should I mock or ignore or engage with them?
 Is it a fool’s errand to think that I can write what I want and somehow not alienate that segment of classic TV enthusiasts?
-I used a couple of Twilight Zone episodes and I’ll bet everyone who’s still reading this got the references, so there is a common language that we’re all speaking.
+I mentioned a couple of Twilight Zone episodes above and I’ll bet everyone who’s still reading this got the references, so there is a common language that we’re all speaking.

 So: discuss.
 If you have a different way of looking at things, please elaborate on it.
 You can call me a dick if you feel like it (a freedom of speech not enjoyed by Mr. Epstein’s acolytes).
 Apparently some of those Home Theater Forum regulars think I’m a snob, but I’m genuinely interested in the ways that people choose what they watch, and how they use those shows in their actual lives.